tonyscottpage/site/_posts/2015-03-22-freeing-us.markdown

 ---
 layout: post
-title:  Freeing Us From the Tyranny of “Open”
+title:  How To Free Us From the Tyranny of “Open”?
 date:   2015-03-22 23:57
 tags:
 image: libb/images/save-me.jpg